 This simple recipe is quick and easy and can be served as lunch, or with several other dishes, such as fried rice, or sweet and sour pork, as part of a more elaborate Chinese meal.
-It brings together the flavor of ginger and scallions with shellfish, a classic combination in cuisine.
+It brings together the flavor of ginger and scallions with shellfish, a classic combination in Cantonese cuisine.

-not only adds a subtle aromatic flavor to your cooking, it is also good for you, and found in many Asian recipes.
+Ginger not only adds a subtle aromatic flavor to your cooking, it is also good for you, and found in many Asian recipes.
 In traditional Chinese medicine, it is thought that eating ginger improves blood circulation, and can even help those suffering from travel sickness and morning sickness.

 When you are shopping for ginger in your local supermarket, look for ginger that feels firm and heavy for its size and has a smooth, shiny, pale skin.
 To prepare the ginger, use a vegetable peeler or the edge of a spoon to remove the thin skin before cutting as directed in your recipe.
 Many recipes call for simply slicing or finely chopping ginger.
 Or, if grating ginger, you can use a variety of tools, including a rasp-style grater which is a specialized ceramic grater with tiny, sharp rasps, or just use the finest holes on a box grater-shredder.
 This recipe is light and healthy and at only 101 kcal per serving, ideal for those watching their weight, and If you are looking for a great Chinese supermarket, 99 Ranch is the place to go.